Future Proof Your Marketing Operations: Save your spot here.

 Image by Kaleidico on Unsplash

-It also cuts down your email generation time dramatically as all you need to do is assemble the modules and add copy and images, no design or coding work required.
+This approach also cuts down your email generation time dramatically because all you need to do is assemble the modules and add copy and images—no design or coding work required.

 Image by Sorin Sîrbu on Unsplash

-Limit who can generate emails and how they generate them, and set up a multi-staged approvals process that checks their work.
+Limit who can generate emails and how they generate them, and set up a multi-stage approvals process that checks their work.

 Ensure brand compliance across your emails by enforcing the guidelines mentioned above and restricting who can contribute to or update email campaigns.